 - nasal infection

-If you are feeding your baby through a feeding tube at home, it is important to watch for signs of tube misplacement.
-Sometimes the tube is inserted incorrectly or will accidentally become dislodged.
-These signs might mean there is something wrong with where the tube is placed:
+If you are feeding your baby through a feeding tube at home, it’s important to watch for signs of tube misplacement.
+Feeding through an incorrectly placed tube can lead to breathing difficulties, pneumonia, and cardiac or respiratory arrest.
+Sometimes the tube is inserted incorrectly or accidentally becomes dislodged.
+The following signs might mean there is something wrong with where the tube is placed:

 - slower heart rate

 It can be difficult to cope with feeding your infant through a feeding tube.
 It is normal to feel a sense of anxiety about not breastfeeding or bottle-feeding your infant.
 Many babies only need to use feeding tubes until they become strong enough or well enough to feed on their own.
 Talk to your doctor about the emotions you’re feeling.
 If you are feeling sad, your doctor can help you find support groups and can even evaluate you for signs of postpartum depression.